-When you enroll your child in the Birth-to-3 or Early Support for Infants & Toddlers (ESIT) program, they also become eligible to become a client of the Department of Social and Health Services Developmental Disabilities Administration.
+When you enroll your child in the Birth-to-3 or Early Support for Infants & Toddlers (ESIT) program, they also become a client of the Department of Social and Health Services Developmental Disabilities Administration.
 DDA provides lifelong case management and services in Washington state for individuals with developmental disabilities who meet eligibility criteria.